aa.net.uk Broadband - Broadband you can work with

 Internet service provider

-Note that if you are an internet service provider that providers services to the public then you become a public electronic communications network provider and have a number of additional obligations under the Communications Act.
+Note that if you are an Internet service provider that providers services to the public then you become a public electronic communications network provider and have a number of additional obligations under the Communications Act.

 What are the implications of the choice?